-- ► To maintain the required level of financial stability of the Group thereby providing a degree of security to policyholders. - To allocate capital efficiently and support the development of business by ensuring that returns on capital employed meet the requirements of its capital providers and of its shareholders. - ▶ To retain financial flexibility by maintaining strong liquidity and access to a range of capital markets. - ▶ To align the profile of assets and liabilities taking account of risks inherent in the business. - To maintain financial strength to support new business growth and to satisfy the requirements of the policyholders, regulators and shareholders. - To maintain strong credit ratings and healthy capital ratios in order to support its business objectives and maximise shareholders value. - To allocate capital towards the regional expansion where the ultimate goal is to spread the risk and maximize the shareholders returns through obtaining the best return on capital.
+- to policyholders. - To allocate capital efficiently and support the development of business by ensuring that returns on capital employed meet the requirements of its capital providers and of its shareholders. - To retain financial flexibility by maintaining strong liquidity and access to a range of capital markets. - To align the profile of assets and liabilities taking account of risks inherent in the business. - To maintain financial strength to support new business growth and to satisfy the requirements of the policyholders, regulators and shareholders. - maximise shareholders value. - maximize the shareholders returns through obtaining the best return on capital.